semrush/intergalactic/website/docs/style/css-injection/css-injection-global.md

 @## Note

-To develop css injections locally, you need hot module replacement.
-It won't work out of the box because css injections are applied during the build process and watchers can't see the changes.
+To develop CSS injections locally, you need hot module replacement.
+It won't work out of the box because CSS injections are applied during the build process and watchers can't see the changes.
 To fix that:

 1. Add `@semcore/shadow-loader` to the webpack configuration.
 2. Add loaders for `.css` files